Meany, Miny, and Moe

-Meany, Miny, and Moe are the Walter Lantz characters, who made their first appearance in the Oswald the Lucky Rabbit cartoon "Monkey Wretches" (1935).
-Their final animated appearance was in 1937 in "The Air Express".
+Meany, Miny, and Moe are animated characters created by Walter Lantz, who made their first appearance in the Oswald the Lucky Rabbit cartoon Monkey Wretches (1935).
+Their final animated appearance was in 1937 in The Air Express.

 Personalities and development

-According to their theme song, the trio are "just three monkeys from the sticks / just a bunch of jungle hicks / but they know a lot of tricks."
+According to their theme song, the trio are "just three monkeys from the sticks / just a bunch of jungle hicks / but they know a lot of tricks".
 At first portrayed as unclothed identical triplets in the Oswald cartoons, the monkeys began wearing clothes and behaving individually when they graduated to their own series.
 Meany is a wannabe tough guy, often bullying his shyer, clumsier brothers.
 In animation, the trio rarely speak coherent English, instead rapidly gibbering in an imitation of real-life monkeys.

 While usually depicted as monkeys with tails, the three brothers are occasionally drawn tailless, making them look more like chimpanzees.